Tutopiya Logo

 Raw data vs grouped data: which approach does the question want?

-Students lose marks by using the wrong formula or forgetting mid-intervals.
-Use the table layout to decide.
+Students lose marks by using the wrong formula or forgetting mid-intervals in grouped tables.

 SituationWhat to doTypical signal words

-Most lost marks come from misreading the command word or using the wrong average.
-These are the command words you will see and what each one demands.
+Most lost marks come from misreading the command word or using mean when median is more appropriate.

 Command word / phraseWhat the question wantsTypical stem

-Work out / CalculateFind a numerical average or range”Work out the mean score.”
+Work out / CalculateFull method for an average or range”Work out the mean of the 12 values.”

 Worked exam-style stems (how to answer the wording)